The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Coboundaries and integrality

-If the cup product $H^n(M) \times H^n(M) \to H^{2n}(M)$ is trivial (so $E_n = \esym^2 H^n(M)$) then the cup-square $\esym^2 H^n(W) \to H^{2n}_0(W)$ and the intersection form (together with $r$) define an element of $\sym^2 \egrad^2 H^n(M)^*$.
-In view of Remark \ref{rmk:defect}, the lemma means that the \bmp{} measures the failure of that 4-tensor to be fully $\epsilon$-symmetric.
-More generally, when $M$ bounds over $H^n(M)$ we could use Lemma \ref{lem:coboundary} as the definition of the \bmp, and deduce that it is independent of the choice of coboundary from the full $\epsilon$-symmetry of the quadruple cup product on $H^n$ of a closed $4n$-manifold.
+If the cup product $H^*(M) \times H^*(M) \to H^*(M)$ is trivial in positive degrees (so $E^* = \gsym^2 H^{>0}(M)$), then the cup-square $\gsym^2 H^{>0}(W) \to H^*_0(W)$ and the intersection form (together with $r$) define a degree $m{+}1$ element of $\grad^2 \grad^2 H^{>0}(M)^\vee$.
+In view of Remark \ref{rmk:defect}, Lemma \ref{lem:coboundary} means that the \bmp{} measures the failure of that 4-tensor to be fully graded symmetric.
+More generally, when $M$ bounds over $H^{\leq s}$ we could use the lemma as the definition of the \bmp, and deduce that it is independent of the choice of coboundary from the full graded symmetry of the quadruple cup product on $H^*$ of closed oriented manifolds.

 The coboundary perspective is useful for understanding the relation between the \bmp{} and cohomology with integer coefficients.
-Recall that $\icsq : \esym^2 H^n(M;\Z) \to H^{2n}(M;\Z)$ is the integral cup-square map.
-Let $\ikc_n$ denote the kernel of $\icsq$ modulo torsion (or equivalently, the pre-image of $\kc_n$ under the map $\esym^2 H^n(M;\Z) \to \esym^2 H^n(M)$), and $\bmsp_n(M;\Z) = \bmspe[\ikc_n]$ the kernel of $\pol^2 \ikc_n \to \esym^4 H^n(M;\Z)$.
-While it is hard to see how to define an integral version of the \bmp{} in terms of singular cochains, we may obviously define the ``integral restriction'' $\iprinc_M : \bmsp_n(M;\Z) \to \Q$ as the composition of $\princ_M$ with $\bmsp_n(M;\Z) \to \bmsp_n(M)$, as we did in the introduction.
+Recall that $\icsq : \gsym^2 H^*(M;\Z) \to H^*(M;\Z)$ is the integral cup-square map.
+Let $\ikc^*$ denote the kernel of $\icsq$ modulo torsion (or equivalently, the pre-image of $\kc^*$ under the map $\gsym^2 H^*(M;\Z) \to \gsym^2 H^*(M)$), and $\bmspa{M;\Z} = \kersym{\ikc^*}$, the kernel of $\gsym^2 \ikc^* \to \gsym^4 H^n(M;\Z)$.
+While it is hard to see how to define an integral version of the \bmp{} in terms of singular cochains, we may obviously define the ``integral restriction'' $\iprinc_M : \bmspam{M;\Z} \to \Q$ as the composition of $\princ_M$ with $\bmspam{M;\Z} \to \bmspam{M}$, as we did in the introduction.